bitfocus/companion-module-videolan-vlc/HELP.md

 You can find it here: <a href="https://www.videolan.org/vlc/index.html" title="VLC">videolan.org</a>

+# *IMPORTANT UPDATE!*
+**If you used this module prior to the feedback and variables version, the Play ID has changed!**
+The prior versions *sometimes* worked by starting the playlist at number 3.
+This version retrieves the current playlist from VLC and numbers from 1 at the top.The first item in the list is *always* number 1 which means if you click the heading and sort the list, number 1 is *still* the first one on the list.

+VLC does not generate an error if you enter a Play ID that is not in the playlist.
+It will play the active item as if the Play ID was not there.

+Due to the nature of the feedback and play list syncronization, the module status shows ERROR if VLC is not running yet.
+This is normal.
+It is to let you know that buttons may not work as expected.
+The status will automatically change to OK when you start VLC.

 ## Configuration
 If you can successfully connect to VLC with a browser, this module will work.
 Enter the same information from the URL.